In this blog, we will answer the questions about the history of wine grapes:

 – Which social strata have further contributed to the development of winemaking in Europe since the Middle Ages?

-– When and to what degree V. Vitifoliae impacted European vineyards, and how did we overcome the permanent risk of it
+– When and to what degree did Viteus vitifoliae impact European vineyards, and how did we overcome the permanent risk of it

 The History of Wine Grapes Is More Than Impressive

-The story of the wine is streaked by old civilizations and tells about the permanent role of wine in developing customs, art, and culture.
+Old civilizations streak the story of the wine and tell about the permanent role of wine in developing customs, art, and culture.
 It reflects a great deal of intelligence from utterances, poems, depictions, etc. By age, this favorite drink is in third place after water and milk, probably also regarding humanity.
 The Old Testament’s letter says that after the universal flood of Noah, he began to cultivate the earth and plant a vineyard.
 That’s how it is written in the legend.
-Otherwise, the wine belongs to the first human success and has occupied a privileged place in many civilizations.
+Otherwise, wine belongs to the first human success and has occupied a privileged place in many civilizations.
 A type of epochal discovery in biochemistry is related to wine, for example, fermentation, oxidation, etc. With the expansion of ancient Greek culture, beginning in 1600 BC, vineyards were all over the Mediterranean.
 The main centers were Mycenae and Sparta.
-Numerous depictions on the found vases testify that wine was a cult drink of religious rituals, the worship of gods, and celebrations.
-Six hundred years before Christ, they planted a vine at today’s Marseille, 100 years later in Sicily.
+Numerous depictions on the found vases testify that wine was a cult drink for religious rituals, the worship of gods, and celebrations.
+Six hundred years before Christ, they planted a vine in today’s Marseille and 100 years later in Sicily.